NivenT/Planet/scripts/README.md

 There are a few things to know when writing your own scripts for updating enemies.

 * Each script has an implicit `self` object of type `Enemy` that refers to the `Enemy` being updated
-* Not yet, but at some point the `UpdateParams` will be provided to the script as well
+* The `UpdateParams` are provided to the script as well under the name `params`

+# Item Script Details
+These are much the same as for Enemy scripts

+* Each script has an implicit `self` object of type `Item` that refers to the `Item` being updated
+* Each script has an implicit `params` object of type `UpdateParams` coming from the Player invoking the script

 # Issues